IntelPython/sdc/README.rst

 Required Numba version can be installed from ``intel/label/beta`` channel from the Anaconda Cloud.

 .. note::
-    For maximum performance and stability please use numba from ``intel/label/beta`` channel.
+    For maximum performance and stability, please use numba from ``intel/label/beta`` channel.

 Installing Binary Packages (conda and wheel)
 --------------------------------------------